Suiram24/PepperEngine/README.md

 # Pepper Engine
 ___
 ## Description
-PepperEngine is a simple game engine made for the UQAC 8INF935 course by Marius Bozane and Alexandre Viala.
+PepperEngine is a simple game engine made for the UQAC 8INF935 course by Marius Bozane, Alexandre Viala and Benoît Miège.

 ## How to build
 For now, you need to have the Vulkan SDK installed on your machine (will fix this later).